microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

    **NOTE:** Creating the cluster will take around 10 minutes

-   **NOTE:** The Kubernetes cluster will consist of two containers "mysql" and "postgresql".
-For each container it is possible to use either the database tools within the container itself or to connect remotely using a database client tool such as psql/mysql.
+   **NOTE:** The Kubernetes cluster will consist of up to three containers "mysql", "postgresql" and/or "oracle".
+For each container it is possible to use either the database tools within the container itself or to connect remotely using a database client tool such as psql/mysql/sqlplus.

 ### Deploy the Sample Applications